This article explains how to export (backup) or import (restore) device drivers using Windows 11.

 Some critical devices installed on your machine may no longer be supported by their manufacturers.
 Once you have a working device with drivers installed, you can export the device drivers, use the device on your new PC, and reinstall the driver.

-It might also be a good practice to back up your device drivers in case you need them when you’re corrupted or simply need to reinstall.
+It might also be a good practice to back up your device drivers in case you need them when they’re corrupted or need reinstalled.
 Windows allows you to export and import device drivers with simple commands; the steps below show you how to do that.

 How to export device drivers on Windows 11